mendix/docs/content/howto/security/best-practices-security.md

 Each application requires power users who should be able to administer technical functions (like configuring SSO).
 By default, the user who has these capabilities is called **MxAdmin** and has the **Administrator** role.

 This information can be exploited by an attacker (for example, by trying to guess the password).
-Even though Mendix will block the user for  about 5 minutes after three unsuccessful login attempts, renamingthe default MxAdmin user is recommended.
+Even though Mendix will block the user for  about 5 minutes after three unsuccessful login attempts, renaming the default MxAdmin user is recommended.

 The user name of the administrator can be changed in the Desktop Modeler's **Project Security** settings on the **Administrator** tab.